robvlees/robvlees.github.io/docs/getting-started/theming.md

 Bulma has many sass variables that allows you to fully customise your site as you wish and make it your own design.

-You can overwrite any of the [Bulma initial variables](http://versions.bulma.io/0.7.0/documentation/overview/variables/) in this way as long as they are declared before the `@import "main";`.
+You can overwrite any of the [Bulma initial variables](http://versions.bulma.io/0.7.0/documentation/overview/variables/) in this way as long as they are declared before the `@use "main";`.

 You can also add any custom css you wish in the `app.scss` file.